 For additional information, see the It's Your Choice FAQs.

 Step 1 – Choose a Plan Design

 First, decide which plan design you would like.
 The following is a summary of the two primary health insurance plan designs of the Wisconsin Public Employers (WPE) Group Health Insurance Program.
-For more plan design information, choose the Health Plan Options tab in the navigation bar above.
+For more plan design information, choose the Compare Plans tab in the navigation bar above.

 - IYC Local Deductible Health Plan:

 Most members are enrolled in this plan.
-Participants can choose from a variety of health plan providers that offer the same uniform benefits package.
+This plan allows you to choose from a variety of health plan providers that offer the same uniform benefits package.